 1995 Woodland and Woodard Creek Comprehensive Drainage Basin Plan

 Prepared by Thurston County in conjunction with the cities of Lacey and Olympia.
 Adopted by the Thurston County Board of Commissioners and the cities of Lacey and Olympia.
 This plan was prepared to resolve current and potential surface water problems in the Woodland and Woodard Creek systems and the surrounding drainage area.
-The plan provides the basis for capital projects, drainage design standards, water quality monitoring and other activities.
+The plan provides the basis for capital projects, drainage design standards, water quality monitoring, and other activities.
 Available for purchase or reference from the Thurston County Department of Water and Waste Management.

 1996 Chambers/Ward/Hewitt Comprehensive Drainage Basin Plan

 Prepared by Thurston County in conjunction with the cities of Lacey and Olympia.
 Adopted by the Thurston County Board of Commissioners and the Cities of Olympia and Lacey.
-This plan was prepared to resolve current and potential surface water problems in Chambers, Ward and Hewitt Lakes, Chambers ditch, Chambers Creek, and the surrounding drainage area.
-The plan provides the basis for capital projects, drainage maintenance activities, water quality monitoring and other activities.
+This plan was prepared to resolve current and potential surface water problems in Chambers, Ward and Hewitt Lakes, Chambers Ditch, Chambers Creek, and the surrounding drainage area.
+The plan provides the basis for capital projects, drainage maintenance activities, water quality monitoring, and other activities.
 Available for purchase or reference from the Thurston County Department of Water and Waste Management and the Cities of Olympia and Lacey.

 Parks, Open Space, and Trails Plan 2020

 Prepared by the Thurston County Parks and Recreation Department and adopted by the Thurston County Board of Commissioners, this plan is updated every five years.
 It is a policy plan that defines the priorities and level of service standards for park, recreation area, preserves and trail acquisition and development.
 It includes an inventory of all the park properties and a capital facilities plan.
-Copies of the plan are available from the Thurston County Parks and Recreation Department.
+You can read the Parks, Open Space, and Trails Plan on the county website.

 1996 Thurston County Coordinated Water System Plan, Area-wide Supplement